-Camp Guidelines are the necessary do’s and don’t to establish a harmonious community and let’s everyone know what’s expected of them.
-We also need them to comply with how the land owners want their land treated.
+Camp Guidelines are the necessary do’s and don’ts to establish a harmonious community and let’s everyone know what’s expected of them.
+We also need them to comply with how the land owners want their land to be treated.
 Please respect the community and land, and follow the guidelines.

-There are inherent risks in attending primitive events, we use pointed implements, knives, sharp objects, weapons and fire all of which can cause serious harm.
+There are inherent risks in attending primitive skills events, we use pointed implements, knives, sharp objects, weapons and fire, all of which can cause serious harm.
 Please follow the teachers instructions and follow their safety requirements.
-If you see youngans, teens or even adults using any of the above things improperly, gently help by showing them the correct use.
+If you see young’uns, teens or even adults using any of the above things improperly, gently help by showing them the correct use.

 There will be a be a medical tent and an EMT on call.
-Hopefully he or she will have a boring event!
+Hopefully he or she will have a boring time!

 To participate in the White Rock Gathering, you will need to sign a liability waiver.
 Supervision of minors is a parental responsibility.

 Please camp within the designated areas.
 Vehicles are not allowed in the main camp area.
 You will need to unload your gear and then move your vehicle to the designated parking area.
 We all love the security of having our car right by our camp to store stuff and lock away valuables, but we want to keep the camp as free from modern conveniences as possible.
 No vehicle will be allowed in camp during the gathering

 There will be designated areas for RVs and car camping.

 Bring a weather proof shelter, it can be hot at that time of year, but equally can be cold too.